pkom79/email-metrics-cloud/docs/AUDIENCE_SYNC_TEST.md

 Safe API route (staging-only)
 - Endpoint: `POST /api/klaviyo/audience-sync`
-- Purpose: Map provided profiles (from a request body) into subscribers.csv.
+- Purpose: Map provided profiles (from a request body) into subscribers.csv, or fetch from Klaviyo (staging-only).
 Defaults to dry-run.

-Request body
+Request body (profiles source)
 {
    "mode": "dry-run",               // or "live" (requires x-admin-job-secret and AUDIENCE_STAGING_BUCKET) "format": "json",                // or "csv" for raw CSV response (dry-run only)